ajkroeg/SearchAndRescue/README.md

 `enableDebug` and `enableDebug` - bools, enable logging levels. recommend disable debug, leave trace enabled until sure no bugs remain.

 `BasePilotRecoveryChance` - float. baseline chance of recovering ejected pilot. further modified by AbstractActor statistic <float> `SAR_RecoveryChanceMult`

+`InjureOnEjectChance` - float, baseline chance of pilots being injured on ejection. further modified by AbstractActor statistic <float> `SAR_InjuryChanceMult`

+`InjureIgnoreBonusHealth` - bool, if true, ejection injury "count" will be increased to compensate for BonusHealth (such as that added by reinforced cockpits)

 `ContractTimeoutIcon`: string, name of svg resource used for icon when contract has timeout